c4ffein/pass/README.md

 This repository contains a Python implementation of [password-store](https://www.passwordstore.org/), the standard Unix password manager.
 The aim is to provide a single file Python script (`pass.py`) with no external dependencies that offers the same functionality as the original bash script.

+*WARNING: IN THIS CURRENT STATE, THERE IS NO GUARANTEE THAT ANYTHING WORKS AT ALL*

 ## Claude Code

 This implementation has been made with [Claude Code](https://github.com/anthropics/claude-code).
 All I did was: